tdinev/clojure-container-ide/README.md

 This repository arose from a need to be able to play and experiment with Clojure and functional programming in general in environments that are behind a corporate firewall and thus make downloading artifacts and installing executables difficult or at the very least unpleasant.

+> [!WARNING]
-The produced image is *by no means minimal* and it is not designed to be.
+> The produced image is *by no means minimal* and it is not designed to be.
-On the contrary, a handful of development tools deemed useful are installed to make for a more enjoyable developer experience.
+> On the contrary, a handful of development tools deemed useful are installed to make for a more enjoyable developer experience.
+> This, and above all the local versions of the Emacs package archives, leads to a large image size, currently around 3.5 GB.

 ## ❗️ Prerequisites